labdvm/mmdvm-hs_fw/README.md

 # Introduction

 This is the source code of ZUMspot/MMDVM_HS firmware for personal hotspots (ADF7021 version of the MMDVM firmware), based on Jonathan G4KLX's [MMDVM](https://github.com/g4klx/MMDVM) software.
-This firmware supports D-Star, DMR, System Fusion, P25 and NXDN digital voice modes and POCSAG 1200 pager protocol.
+This firmware supports D-Star, DMR, System Fusion, P25, NXDN & M17 digital voice modes and POCSAG 1200 pager protocol.

 This software is intended to be run on STM32F103 microcontroller.
 Also, Arduino with 3.3 V I/O (Arduino Due and Zero) and Teensy (3.1, 3.2, 3.5 or 3.6) are supported.
 You can build this code using Arduino IDE with Roger Clark's [STM32duino](https://github.com/rogerclarkmelbourne/Arduino_STM32/tree/ZUMspot) package, or using command line tools with ARM GCC tools.
 The preferred method under Windows is using STM32duino, and under Linux or macOS (command line) is using [STM32F10X_Lib](https://github.com/juribeparada/STM32F10X_Lib).